pivotal/docs-tap/tekton/install-tekton.hbs.md

 [tutorial](https://github.com/tektoncd/pipeline/blob/main/docs/tutorial.md) in GitHub and the [getting started guide](https://tekton.dev/docs/getting-started/) in the Tekton documentation.

-> **Note:** Windows workloads are deactivated and cause an error if any Tasks try to use Windows scripts.
+> **Caution** Windows workloads are deactivated and cause an error if any Tasks try to use Windows
+> scripts.